 Benchmarking gives inspiration from various pioneers of the market.

 For example, it the various inspirational stories of the leaders in the market and encourages the employees to do bigger innovations.

 5. Strengthening the weakness:

-When something is not appropriate or up to the mark, benchmarking helps the organization to recover from the mistake happened by throwing some light on the areas which has to be altered, and new ideas to improve the losses occurred.
+When something is not appropriate or up to the mark, benchmarking helps the organization to recover from the mistake that happened by throwing some light on the areas which have to be altered, and new ideas to improve the losses occurred.